List of comics magazines published by Magazine Management in the 1970s: Overview

+Lead editors for the magazine group were Roy Thomas, Marv Wolfman, and later Archie Goodwin and John Warner.
+Jenny Blake Isabella, Don McGregor, and David Anthony Kraft also spent stints editing magazine titles.

+Writer Doug Moench contributed heavily to the magazines, including to the entire runs of Planet of the Apes, Rampaging Hulk, and Doc Savage, while also writing for virtually every other title in the line.
 The magazines featured fully painted covers by illustrators including Earl Norem, Bob Larkin, Ken Barr, Luis Dominguez, Neal Adams, Frank Brunner, Boris Vallejo, and Joe Jusko.
-Initially, the magazines' page-counts varied among 68, 76, and 84 pages.
-Writer Doug Moench contributed heavily to the magazines, including to the entire runs of Planet of the Apes, Rampaging Hulk, and Doc Savage, while also writing for virtually every other title in the line.
 Marvel production manager Sol Brodsky, who in 1970 had helped launch the short-lived Skywald Publications line of black-and-white horror magazines before returning to Marvel, served as production manager here as well.
-Lead editors for the magazine group were Roy Thomas, Marv Wolfman, and later Archie Goodwin and John Warner.
-Tony Isabella, Don McGregor, and David Anthony Kraft also spent stints editing magazine titles.
-In addition to original content, many issues included reprinted material, including a number of horror stories from Marvel's 1950s predecessor Atlas Comics that originally were published before the 1954 introduction of the Comics Code.

 Curtis brand

 Initially, the only company brand on the magazines was the "three C's" Curtis Circulation Company logo (Curtis being Marvel's distributor and an affiliated company).
 The Marvel Comics brand and logo did not always appear on the cover or in the indicia; the only obvious relation to Marvel being the publisher's name, Magazine Management, a name that the four-color comics stopped using in 1973 but was retained for the black-and-white magazines.
 Nonetheless, Marvel characters appeared regularly in the magazine line, and many of the magazine titles were featured in the four-color comics' house advertisements.
 The Curtis imprint was reduced to "CC" in 1975.